devdiegoIT/diego-avila-portfolio/README.md

-# Diego Avila - Software Engineer Portfolio
+# Diego Avila - Software Developer Portfolio

 Welcome to the source code for my personal portfolio.
 This project is a single-page application built to showcase my skills, projects, and journey as a full-stack software engineer.